jablue-12/meal-maker/README.md

 # meal-maker

 Turn your ingredients into meals with Meal Maker!
-Just tell it what you have, and it serves up a delicious recipes
+Just tell it what you have, and it serves up delicious recipes.

 ## Available Scripts